familyld/learnpython/Interpret_PEP8.md

 <!-- /MarkdownTOC -->

 ## 介绍
 **Introduction**

 This document gives coding conventions for the Python code comprising the standard library in the main Python distribution.
-Please see the companion informational PEP describing style guidelines for the C code in the C implementation of Python [1]_.
+Please see the companion informational PEP describing style guidelines for the C code in the C implementation of Python [[1]](https://www.python.org/dev/peps/pep-0008/#id8).
+这份文档

-This document and PEP 257 (Docstring Conventions) were adapted from Guido's original Python Style Guide essay, with some additions from Barry's style guide [2]_.
+This document and [PEP 257](https://www.python.org/dev/peps/pep-0257) (Docstring Conventions) were adapted from Guido's original Python Style Guide essay, with some additions from Barry's style guide [[2]](https://www.python.org/dev/peps/pep-0008/#id9).

 This style guide evolves over time as additional conventions are identified and past conventions are rendered obsolete by changes in